CS175MinecraftAI/IfYouCanDodgeAFireball/docs/status.md

 We ran our AI for 2,500 episodes (fireballs) with the parameters described in the Q-learning section above.

 Our baseline for our agent is 66% fireball dodge rate, the method to achieve this result is to do a random polcy between our possible actions.
 Moving right or left allows the AI to dodge a fireball while doing nothing the entire episode results in getting hit by the fireball.
+Our baseline for our agent is 66% fireball dodge rate, the method to achieve this result is to do a random policy between our possible actions.
+Moving right or left allows the AI to dodge a fireball while doing nothing the entire episode results in getting hit by the fireball.

 #### State method 1 (Blue) vs State method 2 (Green)
 <img src="http://i.imgur.com/enS7NEp.png"/>